 When brands engage in content partnerships, it’s imperative that their product or service is presented as a natural fit with the content.
 It should never appear to be a traditional ad placement and should not be confused with native or sponsored article content.
 They actively choose to work with publishers who produce commerce content precisely because the resulting content maintains the publisher’s integrity and provides an organic push of the consumer toward their brand.

 Agencies often play the role of connectors in these partnerships.
 They act as middlemen between the media houses and brands, connecting the two where values and audiences align.
+Agency partners handle the administrative work in finding the correct matches between brands & partners.

 Publishers are websites or apps that have dedicated followers and loyal readers of the content they produce.
 In recent years, publishers began to face mounting challenges from falling CPM rates and squeezed margins.
 The negative industry trends fueling these challenges made it difficult for publishers to maintain, much less grow, their revenue streams.
 Commerce content has proven to be a viable and potentially large revenue source for many publishers.
 While it has long served as a minor source of revenue, publishers have recognized the tremendous potential of commerce content in just the last two years.